pydicom/pydicom/doc/old/image_data_compression.rst

   of encoded data is too large for the basic offset table then the use of the :func:`extended offset table <pydicom.encaps.encapsulate_extended>` is recommended.
+* A dataset with encapsulated data must use explicit VR, little endian encoding

 See the :dcm:`relevant sections of the DICOM Standard<part05/sect_8.2.html>` for more information.